 Bismarck Forestry Division

-Foresters consult with parks and recreation district administrators and planners concerning tree planting projects and activities or changes on park property where trees are involved.
+Foresters consult with park district administrators and planners concerning tree planting projects and activities or changes on park property where trees are involved.

 Park trees are pruned on a seven-year rotation prune cycle.
 Routine inspections of park trees serve to identify hazardous trees and provide a safe environment for park users.